FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th May 2017.md

 development of the Centre.
 He concluded by wishing the Bruff Heritage Group the very best

-for the future and said the Council was fully supportive and committed to the Centre.--- **3**
+for the future and said the Council was fully supportive and committed to the Centre.
+---
+**3**

 The Mayor then presented a framed copy of the original Scroll awarded to John F. Kennedy,